Governor’s Advisor (Governor’s Advisor III)

 - Performs all other related duties as assigned.

 Graduation from an accredited four-year college or university plus a minimum of one (1) year of progressively responsible budget, policy and/or specialized programmatic experience.
+Master’s degree or J.D. preferred.
+Experience and education may be substituted for each other on a year-for-year basis.
+Demonstrated knowledge and experience working in and around the Texas Legislature.
 Must demonstrate advanced research, policy analysis, writing and public presentation skills.
 Prior experience conducting policy research and fiscal analysis, including using Microsoft Excel, statistical software packages and Microsoft Word is required.
-The available positions are specifically designed for well-qualified applicants with demonstrated strong quantitative and qualitative skills, experience in policy analysis, an understanding of complex public finance issues, and an overarching interest in advancing strategic budget and policy initiatives.
+The available positions are specifically designed for well-qualified applicants with demonstrated strong quantitative and qualitative skills, experience in data analysis, an understanding of complex public finance issues, and an overarching interest in advancing strategic policy initiatives.

 KNOWLEDGE, SKILLS AND ABILITIES REQUIREMENTS: